NabajeetBarman/datasheet-for-qoe-datasets/README.md

 ### Contributing
 If you create a datasheet using this template for any dataset not mentioned above, please share the same with Nabajeet Barman (nabajeetbarman4@gmail.com) to be added to this list.

-If you have any suggestions/comments on the datasheet template, please contact the authors.
+If you have any suggestions/comments/corrections, please contact the authors.

 ## Citation

-If you use this datasheet in your research, we kindly ask that you to cite our papers listed below:
+If you use this datasheet in your research, we kindly ask that you to cite our paper listed below:

 `Nabajeet Barman, Yuriy Reznik and Maria Martini.
 2023.
 Datasheet for Subjective and Objective Quality Assessment Datasets.
 In Proceedings of the 15th International Conference on Quality of Multimedia Experience (QoMEX'23).
 IEEE, submitted.`